openeuler-mirror/compass-ci/doc/manual/test-oss-project.en.md

-# How DO I Use the Compass-CI Platform to Test Open Source Projects?
+# How Do I Use the Compass-CI Platform to Test Open Source Projects?

 This document describes how to use the Compass-CI platform to test open source projects.